SHORTLIST

 Day 2: Hanoi

-Embark on a full-city tour of town.
-You will visit the Ho Chi Minh Mausoleum and Museum, and the tranquil Temple of Literature – an oasis of calm in the heart of town.
-Also head to the Museum of Ethnology to learn more about the diverse heritage of Vietnam.
-Enjoy some lunch at KOTO restaurant, an excellent establishment and longtime friend of Intrepid which lives by the philosophy of 'know one, teach one'.
-It supports the underprivileged local youth by giving them a chance at making a career in the hospitality industry.
+Embark on a full day of exploration today.
+Visit the Museum of Ethnology to learn more about the diverse heritage of Vietnam, then head to the Temple of Literature – an oasis of calm in the heart of Hanoi.
+Enjoy some lunch at KOTO restaurant – a longtime friend of Intrepid that lives by the philosophy of 'know one, teach one'.
+This social enterprise supports underprivileged local youth by giving them a chance to start a career in the hospitality industry.
 In the evening, sit down to a traditional water puppet performance.
-This northern tradition, dating back nearly a thousand years, is performed alongside traditional Vietnamese music that employs drums, wooden bells, horns and bamboo flutes.
+This northern tradition, dating back nearly a thousand years, is performed alongside traditional Vietnamese music that features drums, wooden bells, horns and bamboo flutes.

 Day 3: Halong Bay

-Travel by minibus to the spectacular World Heritage-listed site of Halong Bay (approximately 4 hours).
-The bay is a breathtaking secluded harbour, with some 2,000 limestone islands jutting out of the waters of the Bac Bo Gulf.
-Board your private boat and cruise among the dramatic limestone peaks.
-There's an opportunity to swim in the famous Vietnam East Sea and explore caves filled with stunning stalactites and stalagmites.
+Travel by minibus to the spectacular UNESCO World Heritage-listed site of Halong Bay.
+The bay is a breathtaking and secluded harbour with about 2000 limestone islands jutting out of the waters of the Bac Bo Gulf.
+When you arrive, hop aboard your private boat and cruise among the dramatic limestone peaks.
+Today, you’ll also have an opportunity to swim in the famous Vietnam East Sea and explore caves filled with stunning stalactites and stalagmites.
 Spend a peaceful night on board, beneath a sky alive with stars.
-Your sailing junk has twin-share cabins that have air-conditioning and private facilities.
-There's also a dining room and bar.
+Your junk boat has twin-share cabins that have air-conditioning and private facilities.
+There's also a dining room and bar on board.

 Day 4: Hue

-Enjoy breakfast on the boat this morning and perhaps head out for an optional early morning kayak.
-Return to Hanoi by bus (approximately 3.5 hours).
-From there you will board an overnight train bound for Hue.
+If you’re keen, wake up for sunrise this morning and watch the bay come alive with light from the deck.
+Have breakfast on the boat, then maybe head out for an optional early morning kayak.
+Return to Hanoi by bus, then board an overnight train bound for Hue.
 As the former imperial capital of Vietnam, Hue holds the treasures of Vietnam's royal past.
 It's a curious mix of bustling streets and tranquil settings.
 Although conditions are basic on your train journey, overnight trains are a classic South East Asian experience and the best way to travel long distances with the locals.
 Lie back and enjoy the ride!
-Most trains have a dining carriage serving simple food, but it's a great idea to stock up on fresh bread, cheese and fruit before you head off.
+Most trains have a dining carriage serving simple food, but it's a good idea to stock up on supplies like fresh bread, cheese and fruit before you head off.

 Day 5: Hue